-Lakehead University's Faculty of Law is leading the way in Aboriginal legal education for all our students.
+Lakehead University's Faculty of Law is leading the way in Indigenous legal education for all our students.

-Our program includes two mandatory half-year courses in first year: Indigenous Legal Traditions and Aboriginal Perspectives.
+Our program includes two mandatory half-year courses in first year: Indigenous Legal Traditions and Indigenous Perspectives.
 The second year of our program features one mandatory full-year course: Aboriginal Law.

-Our program also offers a compelling range of 1-credit (intensive) elective courses taught by legal experts in the area of Aboriginal law and we hope to extend our Aboriginal course offerings as we grow.
+Our program also offers a compelling range of elective courses taught by legal experts in the area of Indigenous law.

 This half-year course examines the laws and legal traditions of various Indigenous nations, such as the Cree, Anishinabek, Métis, Witsuwit’en and Gitksan nations.
 It is taught from an Indigenous perspective, focusing on Indigenous peoples’ own laws, worldviews and understanding of their treaties with the Crown.